madhurimarawat/Big-Data-Analytics/README.md

 ### 2. Data Exploration with Hadoop

 **Description:**
-In this experiment, you will use Hadoop to explore large-scale datasets stored in the Hadoop Distributed File System (HDFS).
+In this experiment, we will use Hadoop to explore large-scale datasets stored in the Hadoop Distributed File System (HDFS).
 Perform basic operations such as listing files, reading data, and calculating summary statistics.

 ### 3. Word Count with MapReduce

 **Description:**
-Implement the classic MapReduce word count algorithm to count the frequency of words in a large text corpus stored in HDFS.
+Implemented the classic MapReduce word count algorithm to count the frequency of words in a large text corpus stored in HDFS.
 This experiment demonstrates the power of MapReduce for processing and analyzing large volumes of text data.

 ## Additional Resources